 17. Explore the Castillo San Felipe de Barajas Fort

-In Cartagena, you’ll find this incredible fort looming over the city.
+A visit to this fort is one of the top things to do in Cartagena.
+You’ll find this incredible fort looming over the city.
 Located on the Hill of San Lorenzo, this Spanish fort was built in 1536 and is very well-preserved.
 This is a great spot to watch the sun set!

 18. See Dinosaur Fossils